 I do all my writing sitting in my bed.

 My writing can be seen on my website, https://www.evelynlatorre.com and in periodicals such as Conscious Connection, Worldview, The Delta Kappa Gamma Bulletin, Clevermag.com, Dispatches (Overseas Adventure Travel), and the Tri-City Voice.
 I am on Facebook at Evelyn Kohl LaTorre, Author and on Instagram under Evelyn LaTorre.

-Sign up here to receive call info and free audio.
+Sign up below to receive call access and free audio recording.

 2020 Virtual Book Club Audio Library

 by Sharon Dukett | July 2020 Virtual Book Club

 Once a Girl, Always a Boy